mr-bev/software-engineering-stage6-nsw/docs/fundamentals/data_structures.md

 ### Double Linked List

 Double linked as it has references in both directions to traverse a list.
 This does use more memory that a single linked list but does improve significantly it usage.
-With this stucture in place it can also be used as the basis for a stack, queue and deque (pronouced deck).
+With this structure in place it can also be used as the basis for a stack, queue and deque (pronounced deck).

 #### Benefits